THE PLANNER

 • Am I tracking because it creates value or because not tracking creates anxiety?

-If tracking takes more than 2 hours weekly: You are over-engineering.
-Simplify ruthlessly.
+If tracking takes more than 2 hours weekly: The system may be over-engineered.
+Simplify.

 4. The Decision Speed Practice